Beliefs about Investigation and Design Survey

 Testing BIDS

-We implemented a think-aloud protocol to validate the survey questions and revise them accordingly.
+To establish face validity of the complete survey, we implemented a think-aloud protocol (Willis, 2005; Willis, 2015) with students in a similar demographic group to our expected participants (college students taking introductory-level science courses).
 We conducted nine think-alouds via Zoom (five on the pre- survey and four on the post- survey) with students in the STEM Teaching Program at Central Washington University.
 The nine students were asked to read survey questions aloud and discuss their responses and thoughts about the survey as they completed it.
 We looked especially for issues of readability, ease of understanding, and survey fatigue.
 We also pilot-tested the instrument in four introductory science courses at CWU; 121 students completed the pre- survey and 50 completed the post- survey.

 From the think-alouds and pilot test, we made the following changes: